erangell/VCFEast2020/README.md

 * Ted Nelson's ZigZag Demo: https://www.youtube.com/watch?v=n22A-Say7do
 This demo runs on Mac or Windows using Java.
 ZigZag is the generalization of a spreadsheet to multiple orthogonal (right-angle) dimensions.

+* New Game In Town: https://www.youtube.com/watch?v=72M5kcnAL-4
+This video shows how an Edit-Decision-List document (which is an external file containing spans of content to display - unlike embedded markup) is used to display and link content from source documents.
+It also demonstrates Transcopyright, which is Ted's idea of using micropayments for users to purchase segments of copyrighted content.

+* Xanadu "Pale Fire" Demo: http://perma.pub/alpha/edward/openZRe7/fulfil
+This is a demo of what are now coined "Ted Nelson Documents", which implement some features of Xanadu.
+It shows how you can see related material from source documents (known as Transclusions) in their original context.

 * Ted's Homepage: http://thetednelson.com/